SEO vs PPC: Which One Has Better ROI?

-- When weighing SEO vs PPC, both marketing vehicles can produce positive business results for your brand.
+- When weighing the pros and cons of SEO vs PPC, both marketing vehicles can produce positive business results for your brand.

 - When done right, SEO is highly profitable and produces long-term, sustainable returns.
 However, it’s important to understand that it takes time to see results.